 The annual Movies at the Lake event is a big hit among residents.
 Usually held in August, the festivities commence at 6 pm, offering games, prizes, and delicious food.
 As the sun sets, a movie screening takes place at Martin's Dock, under the starlit sky.

 Concerts at the lake are a beloved tradition during the summer months of July and August.
 Every Thursday, from 6 pm to 8 pm, visitors can relish live music while enjoying a picnic dinner.
 Local vendors also sell a variety of food and drinks.

 The Go Fourth Festival is the largest event held at Lake Sacajawea each year.
 This Independence Day celebration kicks off on the 2nd of July and concludes on the 4th of July with a breathtaking fireworks display, the largest in Cowlitz County.

 Martin's Dock Lake Sacajawea

-Four residential neighborhoods surround Lake Sacajawea.
-They include the Old & New West Side, Olympic, and St. Helens.
-Buyers looking to live around the lake will find mostly single-family residential homes along with a few multi-family and condominium units.
+Four distinct residential neighborhoods surround Lake Sacajawea: the Old & New West Side, Olympic, and St. Helens.
+Prospective buyers will primarily find single-family residential homes, with a sprinkling of multi-family and condominium units.